lapwat/secure-open/README.md

-A virtual docker environment to securely open images, videos, sounds and more.
+A Docker environment to securely open images, videos, sounds and more.

 ![Screenshot](screenshot.png)